 Tattoos are a universal art form used as a form of self-expression and tribute and as the world’s most tattooed nation, it's no surprise we’re spoilt for choice when it comes to choosing a tattoo studio in Auckland.
 Portraits of family and idols, homages to favourite cartoons and video games, religion and various subcultures… the possibilities are as endless as your imagination.
 But, you gotta remember, ink is a very serious process—it is on you for life, after all.
 Make sure to think long and hard before you step into that chair and choose your parlour and artist carefully.

 But there are so many parlours, how do you tell the good from the bad?
 How do you know who takes hygiene seriously and who has a steady hand?
 How do you choose a place that specialises in the style you want?
 Well, it’s easy.
-We've done our research and compiled a list of places you can trust to give you the tattoo you want safely, so go forth and ink.
+We've done our research and compiled a list of places you can trust to give you the tattoo you want safely.
+So, in no particular order, here are the best tattoo studios in Auckland... go forth and ink.

 White Rabbit Ink